 Colossi of Memnon are two massive monumental stone statues of Pharaoh Amenhotep III (1386-1353 BCE) from the 18th Dynasty of ancient Egypt.
 They depict the seated king on a throne ornamented with imagery of his mother, his wife, the god Hapy, and other symbolic engravings.
-They are made of quartzite stones, which were quarried at el-Gabal el-Ahmar since 1350 B.C.
-They were built as guardians for Amenhotep’s mortuary complex.
-This large complex was destroyed and turned out to be ruined because of the earthquakes and floods in Egypt.
+They are made of quartzite stones, which were quarried at el-Gabal el-Ahmar since 1350 B.C in Cairo then transported 675 km (420 mi) all the way to Luxor.
+They were built as guardians for Amenhotep’s mortuary complex in Luxor.
+This large complex was destroyed completely except for some remains because of the earthquakes and floods in Egypt.

-They are 18 meters high and each one of them weighs 720 tonnes.
+They are 18 meters high and each one of them weighs 720 tones.
 They are carved from single blocks of sandstone.
 They are two-seated king statues on a throne ornamented, representing the pharaoh wearing the royal headdress of the Nemes, protected by the divine cobra.
-The hands of the king are resting on his knees and he directs his face towards the eastwards toward the Nile River.
+The hands of the king are resting on his knees and he directs his face towards the east looking at the Nile River.
 There are two small figures carved into the front part of the statues that represent his wife Tiye and mother Mutemwiy.
-The two statues are quietly damaged but they remain as symbols for the amazing Egyptian Civilization and culture.
+The two statues are very damaged since 27 BC but they remain symbols for the amazing Egyptian Civilization and culture.

 The Mortuary complex built by Amenhotep III was the largest and the biggest building that has ever been built in Egypt.
-It was even more inspiring than Karnak Temple.
+It was even more inspiring than the Karnak Temple.
 It included numerous rooms, halls, and plateaus, which mirrored the vision of the Field of Reeds, the Egyptian paradise.
-Very little remains today of Amenhotep’s temple.
-It turned into ruins after the disastrous earthquakes and floods in Egypt.
+Very little remains today of Amenhotep’s temple as only a few remains are left after the disastrous earthquakes and floods in Egypt.

 Colossi of Memnon symbolize the rule of the king over Egypt.
 The three figures in the statues, Amenhotep III, his wife Tiye, and his mother Mutemwiya are all symbols of rebirth.
 They have withstood all the natural disasters that they faced.